 For example, if you want to lose weight and you are a couch potato, it may not be a good idea to set an unrealistic or very difficult goal like “I will go to the gym two or three hours from Monday to Friday,” “I am going to run a marathon three months from now,” or “I will follow a draconian diet.”

 Set a goal with a very realistic here-and-now approach.
 It should be something that requires effort, but not so much that you realise that you probably will not do it.
-It needs to be close to your reality and possibilities.
-It’s also very important to ask for help to move forward and be grateful when you achieve your objectives.
+It needs to be close to your capabilities, willpower and circumstances.
+It’s also very important to ask for help to move forward and be grateful with those that support you.

 If you really want to succeed: